open-telemetry/semantic-conventions/docs/http/http-metrics.md

 additional filters are applied.

 If operation has completed successfully, instrumentations SHOULD NOT set `error.id`.
-Telemetry consumers SHOULD treat absence of `error.id` and empty `error.id` the same (as an indication that operation did not fail).

 **[3]:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods)